bahasa-kita/api-version2-docs/docs/STT-API-Monitoring.md

-# **Speech to Text (Monitoring) API**
+# **Speech-to-Text (Monitoring) APIs**
-API STT Documentation is guidance for communicate with bahasakita speech recognition service.
-This part about how to get user information.
+The `Speech-To-Text Monitoring APIs documentation` serves as a comprehensive guide for interacting with Bahasakita Cognitive AI services in monitor processing.
+This results including information about your status.

 ## **Table of Contents**
   - [General API Information](#general-api-information)